inguyen314/morning_shef/README.md

 ========================================================

 Step 01.
-Download the lastest release (link on the right side)
+Download the lastest release and extract to your computer (link on the right side of this page)

 Step 02.
 Open CWMS-VUE and script editor